---Under Construction---

 - Solve linear, 2nd order homogeneous ODEs.

-- Perform simple matrix algebra ? multiplication, determinants, etc.
+- Perform simple matrix algebra: multiplication, determinants, inverse, transpose, row reduction, etc.

 - Perform Taylor series expansions and use the binomial theorem.